September 29-October 1, 2019

 All services require tickets for those ages 26 and above.

-Members in good standing will have their tickets mailed to them on August 15.
+Members in good standing will have their tickets mailed to them in advance of the High Holy Days.
 Each adult member will receive a ticket.
 Children under the age of 26 are not required to have tickets.
-Children over the age of 26 will need to become a CBE member or you can purchase guest tickets which must be ordered by August 31.
+Children over the age of 26 will need to become a CBE member or you can purchase guest tickets on their behalf.

 Tickets will allow entrance to the main services, the various family services and the Brooklyn Jews Services on both Rosh Hashanah and Yom Kippur.
 CBE members may also attend Altshul Services, but you must register for them separately as space is limited.